hyunwoongko/pydatrie/README.md

 pip install pydatrie
 ```

-## Usage
+## Usages
-The usages were inspired by [`datrie`](https://github.com/pytries/datrie) package,
+The usages were inspired by [`datrie`](https://github.com/pytries/datrie) package, a python wrapper of [libdatrie](https://github.com/tlwg/libdatrie).
-please check the details with the following code script.
+Please check the details from the following code script.

 ```python
 from pydatrie import DoubleArrayTrie